RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Results

 \subsection{Expected Observed Properties of Binary RR Lyrae}

-In Figure~\ref{fig:HRPhot}, we show a photometric HR diagram for stripped core-helium-burning stars, showing the {\it Gaia} eDR3 G-band magnitude and BP-RP colours.
-Most RR Lyrae from the Binary Channel occupy a relatively narrow range of colours between $0.1$ and $0.4$ and G-band magnitudes between $1.4$ and $0.8$.
-This range of magnitudes and colours is consistent with the observed metal-rich RR Lyrae, and the metal-rich end of the general (period-)luminosity-metallicity relation for all the observed RR Lyrae \citep{Muraveva2018,Li22}.
-These predicted ranges of colours and magnitudes can be used to select candidate systems for follow-up observations.
+In Figure~\ref{fig:HRPhot}, we show a photometric HR diagram for stripped core-helium-burning stars, using the {\it Gaia} eDR3 G-band magnitude and BP-RP colours.
+Most binary-made RR Lyrae occupy a relatively narrow range of colours between $0.1$ and $0.4$ and G-band magnitudes between $1.4$ and $0.8$.
+The range of colours and magnitudes is consistent with the RR Lyrae observed by Gaia.
+In particular, the range of magnitudes matches the observed metal-rich end of the luminosity-metallicity relation observed for the RR Lyrae in the field \citep{Muraveva2018,Garofalo2022,Li22}.

-While metallicity is the primary differentiating property between the Single and Binary Channels of RR Lyrae, direct detection of the binary companions will provide important confirmation for either scenario.
+While metallicity is the primary differentiating property between the Single and Binary Evolution Channels of RR Lyrae, direct detection of the binary companions will provide important confirmation of either scenario.
 Moreover, as we discuss in Section~\ref{sec:Discussion}, measuring the properties of these companions may offer valuable new constraints for the binary evolution models.

+As may be seen from Figure~\ref{fig:HRPhot}, an 11 per cent fraction of binary-made RR Lyrae (2 out of 22 systems in the Figure) is located redwards from the main clump of RR Lyrae.
+These systems have an evolved companion.
+If the companion is not resolved in observations, it modifies the overall colour and G-band magnitude of the binaries, moving them closer to the RGB.
+Such systems are observationally interesting since, when unresolved, they exhibit RR Lyrae pulsations away from the IS.
+RR Lyrae from the Binary Evolution Channel may have evolved companions because even binaries with initial mass ratios close to unity may produce RR Lyrae.
+The orbital separations and the RR Lyrae properties in such systems are similar to the general population of binary-made RR Lyrae with main sequence companions.